Experience & Education

 Effective therapy is a skillful application of safe human connection, science, & creativity

 We can’t come out of the woods without the hike through it.
-The good news is you don’t have to go it alone.
-My approach offers a warm, non-judgmental, and compassionate presence, curious questions, and sturdy support for processing through emotions and distressing experiences.
+You don’t have to go it alone and I’m here to guide you through it.
+My approach offers a warm, non-judgmental, and compassionate presence, questions that invite self-reflection, guided internal attachment repair, and sturdy support for healing from distressing experiences.
 This can allow individuals to break free of less helpful patterns and build more secure ways of being in relationship with our Self, others, and the world.

 Trauma/PTSD/C-PTSD